Man United slump has players in a jam over how to speak out

 “Do my other players have that mentality?”
 Mourinho said.
 “Not all of them.”

-Midfielder Juan Mata figures it is best to remained fairly tight-lipped ahead of the Champions League resuming on Tuesday against Valencia after United won its group opener.
+Midfielder Juan Mata figures it is best to remain fairly tight-lipped ahead of the Champions League resuming on Tuesday against Valencia after United won its group opener.

 LUIZ REVIVAL